 Usually meets with students after class

-To gain broad theoretical and practical skills in biomedical image analysis, including skills relevant to general image analysis.
+Students will gain theoretical and practical skills in 2D, 3D, and 4D biomedical image analysis, including skills relevant to general image analysis.
 Emphasis will be placed on understanding and effectivey combining existing algorithms in novel ways to solve specific proglems, rather than programming complex algoriths from scratch.
 The fundamentals of computational medical image analysis will be explored, leading to current research in applying geometry and statistics to segmentation, registration, visualization, and image understanding.
-Students will develop practical experience through projects using the new v4 of the National Library of Medicine Insight Toolkit ( ITK ), a popular open-source software library developed by a consortium of institutions including Carnegie Mellon University and the University of Pittsburgh.
-In addition to image analysis, the course will include interaction with clinicians at UPMC via the Shadow Program.
+Additional and related covered topics include de-noising/restoration, morphology, level sets, and shape/feature analysis.
+Students will develop practical experience through projects using the latest version of the National Library of Medicine Insight Toolkit ( ITK ) and SimpleITK, a popular open-source software library developed by a consortium of institutions including Carnegie Mellon University and the University of Pittsburgh.
+In addition to image analysis, students will visit UPMC to interact with radiologists, pathologist(s), and possibly other clinicians via the Shadow Program.

 A few of the class lectures may be videoed for public distribution.
 The camera would be in the back of the room, and we would attempt to point it over your heads.
 However, some students may at times be seen (usually only partially) by the camera.
 If you object to this, please see the instructor to discuss seating options to avoid ever being seen by the camera.
 Also, during video recording any audio in the classroom may be picked up and recorded by either the camera or the instructor's microphone.
 If on a particular occasion you want your voice removed from some part of the recording, then please inform the instructor after class that day.

 Knowledge of vector calculus, basic probability, and C++ or python, including basic command-line familiarity and how to pass arguments to your own command-line programs